Kinetic theory and kinetic energy

 Kinetic energy

-Kinetic energy is energy resulting from motion.
-When dealing with billions and billions of molecules average values are what determines the outward properties of the sample.
-The kinetic energy of one molecule is not as important as what the average value is.
+Kinetic energy is mechanical energy an object has because it is moving.
+Any moving object can do work against anything it hits.
+The formula for kinetic energy gives us a way to figure the amount of work the moving object could do on impact.
+The total mechanical energy of an object is the sum of its kinetic energy and potential energy.
+When dealing with billions and billions of molecules average values determine the outward properties of the sample.
+The kinetic energy of one molecule is not as important as the average value.
 Average kinetic energy is defined by the following equation.

 Kinetic molecular theory, KMT